 On Aug.
 26, the Strasburg Town Council issued a formal censure of the mayor, writing, in part:

 Censure is not enough to remove an elected official from office, and the Town Council does not have the authority to remove Orndorff.
-State code says he can be removed from office if a number of registered voters who live within Orndorff’s jurisdiction equal to 10% of the total number of votes that were cast at the last mayoral election petition the Circuit Court as part of an election recall process.
+State code states he can be removed from office if a number of registered voters who live within Orndorff's jurisdiction equal to 10% of the total number of votes cast at the last mayoral election petition the Circuit Court as part of an election recall process.

 Read The Northern Virginia Daily’s print edition Wednesday for updates on this story.